Get to know the warning signs

 - Moving house or neighbourhood.

-- Ending a close relationship.
+- Ending a close relationship or friendship.

 - Experiencing the death of somebody close.